juanchopanza/concourse-ci-formula/README.md

 ## Updating to a new version of this project

-It is normally safe to simply do
+It is normally safe to simply follow these steps:

+1. Pull changes

        git pull
        vagrant ssh -c "sudo salt-call state.apply"

+2. Re-login into vault and re-add your secrets.

 If this fails for some reasons, you can always destroy the VM and re-provision from scratch.
-In this case you will lose the build history of the pipelines, all configured pipelines (you just have to `fly set-pipeline` again) and the build artifacts stored in Minio S3.
+In this case you will lose the build history of the pipelines, all configured pipelines (you just have to `fly set-pipeline` again), the build artifacts stored in Minio S3, the Vault client token and the Vault secrets.
 Loosing all this is not a big deal, you can recreate everything, which is the whole point of the Concourse architecture.

     git pull
     vagrant destroy --force